philippeitis/imgvid_utils/README.md

 from imgvid_utils import imagestacker as ims from imgvid_utils import videostacker as vs

-# Groups the nth image in each list
+# Groups the images by order of appearance in the provided lists
 ims.FileIterator(
     [["file1.png", "file2.jpg", "file3.png"], ["file1.jpg", "file2.png", ...], ...],
     stacking=ims.Stacking(1, 2, "rd")